 RESCISSIONS:

-WD 20-20
+WD 20-20, Change 1

 BACKGROUND:

 On May 19, 2020, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) authorized the use of $100 million in Child Care and Development Block Grant (CCDBG) Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to support a temporary increase in child care provider reimbursement rates, currently set at 25 percent.
 A portion of these funds ($48,479,540) was distributed to Boards based on their estimated need.

 The Commission directed staff to make additional funds available to Boards as needed, and TWC staff approved an additional $25,011,169 to Boards to support the ERR through July 2020.
-On July 28, 2020, the Commission approved an additional distribution of $25,183,826, from the $100 million budgeted, to support the estimated costs of the ERR through August 2020.
+On July 28, 2020, the Commission approved an additional distribution of $25,183,826 from the $100 million budgeted to support the estimated costs of the ERR through August 2020.

-On August 20, 2020, the Commission authorized the use of an additional $53.8 million of CCDBG CARES Act funds to continue the ERR through December 2020, bringing the total budgeted for ERR to $153.8 million.
-The funds will be distributed as follows:
+On August 20, 2020, the Commission authorized the use of an additional $53.8 million of CCDBG CARES Act funds to continue the ERR through December 2020.
+The funds were distributed as follows:

-Approximately 50 percent of the funds ($29,293,379) will be available to support estimated ERR costs for September and October, as outlined in Attachment 1, Additional Funds for Cost Reimbursement of Enhanced Reimbursement Rate CCDBG CARES Act Funding—Update.
+Approximately 50 percent of the funds ($29,293,379) supported ERR costs for September and October, as outlined in Attachment 1, Additional Funds for Cost Reimbursement of Enhanced Reimbursement Rate CCDBG CARES Act Funding—Update.

-The remaining funds will be distributed based on updated data and actual demonstrated need to support the cost reimbursement of ERR in November and December.
+The remaining funds were distributed based on updated data and demonstrated need to support the cost reimbursement of ERR in November and December.

-Staff will continue to evaluate and analyze data to inform any potential future adjustments.PROCEDURES:
+On January 19, 2021, the Commission authorized the use of an additional $81.5 million of CCDBG Cares Act funds to continue the ERR through July 2021.
+This brings the total budgeted for ERR to $235.3 million.
+Boards will be reimbursed based on actual costs and demonstrated need.
+Reimbursement amounts will be determined based on the number of children enrolled and the cost of care.

+PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must” or “shall.”